python/cpython/Doc/library/unittest.rst

    Usually you can use :meth:`TestCase.skipTest` or one of the skipping decorators instead of raising this directly.

-Skipped tests will not have :meth:`setUp` or :meth:`tearDown` run around them.
+Skipped tests will not have :meth:`~TestCase.setUp` or :meth:`~TestCase.tearDown` run around them.
-Skipped classes will not have :meth:`setUpClass` or :meth:`tearDownClass` run.
+Skipped classes will not have :meth:`~TestCase.setUpClass` or :meth:`~TestCase.tearDownClass` run.
+Skipped modules will not have :func:`setUpModule` or :func:`tearDownModule` run.

 .. _subtests: